John Bulaitis

-Born in London, United Kingdom, Bulaitis was ordained a priest for the Roman Catholic Diocese of Kaišiadorys, Lithuania, in 1958.
+Born in London, United Kingdom, the Prelate John Bulaitis was ordained a priest for the Roman Catholic Diocese of Kaišiadorys, Lithuania, in 1958.

 To prepare for a career in the diplomatic service he entered the program of study at the Pontifical Ecclesiastical Academy in 1961.

 In 1981, he was named titular archbishop of Narona and apostolic nuncio to Chad and Apostolic Pro-Nuncio to the Central African Republic and the Republic of the Congo.

 On 11 July 1987, he was named Apostolic Pro-Nuncio to Iran.

 On 30 November 1991, he was named Apostolic Pro-Nuncio to Korea and he was given in addition the position of Apostolic Nuncio to Mongolia on 8 September 1992.

 He was appointed apostolic nuncio to Albania on 25 March 1997.